ENTS-Source/SuperSimon/protocol.md

 4. Pi waits up to the maximum timeout for `Game results` (`0x05`) or `Game not complete` (`0x04`).
 If the client fails to respond, the Pi will assume the client has left the system
 5. Pi repeats steps 1-4 for any address that has not sent a `Game result` (`0x05`) response

 The Pi may send an "End game now" (`0x0A`) to any address to terminate the game.
 This can happen at any point during the "in game" sequence.
+If the client receives an "End game now" (`0x0A`) command then it must respond with an "Acknowledge" (`0x00`).

 ### Example game sequence